Vicarious Trauma: The Effects on First Responders

 During the 1930s a researcher by the name of Selye described what he referred to as the General Adaptation Syndrome (GAS).
-Selye was interested in the long-term effects of chronic or constant activation and he is credited with first using the term stress to describe influences from the environment that trigger the body’s biological fight, flight or freeze response.
+Selye was interested in the long-term effects of chronic or constant activation and he is credited with first using the term stress to describe influences from the environment that triggers the body’s biological fight, flight or freeze response.
 The term “stress” was borrowed from the field of engineering where it referred to pressures applied to metals.
 In the beginning, applied pressure strengthens metals (think of heat applied to steel).
 However, excessive applied pressure eventually causes a destructive effect (steel will eventually bend and break).
 Selye described 3 stages which occur when stress is applied:

 - Alarm – activation of the fight, flight, freeze response